 Many people will not have to get off public benefits because public charge will not apply to them.
-Most people are not affected-stay healthy!

 While there is a new rule about public charge, many immigrants are NOT impacted, such as refugees, U and T visa applicants, people applying for VAWA, DACA, TPS, etc.